Manspreading: Criticism and controversy

 The Canadian Association for Equality (CAFE), a Canadian men's rights group, has been critical of campaigns against manspreading by transit authorities.
 The CAFE has argued that it is "physically painful for men to close their legs" and that campaigns against manspreading is comparable to "[forcing] women to stop breast feeding on buses or trains...."
 Commentators in media have made similar arguments regarding the need for men to spread their legs to properly accommodate their testicles.
-Peter Post, the author of the book “Essential Manners for Men” has been cited as saying that the proper way for men to sit is with their legs parallel rather than in a V-shape.
+Peter Post, the author of the book "Essential Manners for Men" has been cited as saying that the proper way for men to sit is with their legs parallel rather than in a V-shape.

 In 2016, the word appeared on Lake Superior State University's list of "banished" words and phrases.
 In 2019, two women received criticism for a "womanspreading" banner that they displayed on a feminist march in Pakistan.

 In 2019, Laila Laurel, a student of the University of Brighton, created a chair which was designed to encourage men to sit with their legs closed; she also made a different chair designed to encourage women to sit while taking up a larger portion of space.
 These chairs received criticism online, with some deeming the chairs and the student misandristic.
 Her chairs won the Belmond Award, an award at a showcase of work from various universities.
-According to Laurel, the chairs' designs were not meant to be taken seriously.
+According to Laurel, the chairs' designs were not meant to be taken too seriously.

 The practice of manspreading itself has also been criticized, generally for taking up too much space.
 It has also been viewed as a result of gender bias.
 Certain measures against manspreading have been praised, with some wanting other cities to adopt similar measures.
 It has been described by journalist Barbara Ellen in 2013 as "essentially anger at the space these men feel entitled to take up."
 She also argued against the argument that men need to spread their legs by arguing that "Judging by the number of men who manage to sit perfectly normally, there seems to be a modicum of delusional bragging going on here."
 Finally, she expressed concern that manspreading could lead to more serious behavior towards women.